digital-asset/daml/docs/source/getting-started/app-architecture.rst

 The user interface for our app is written in `TypeScript <https://www.typescriptlang.org/>`_.
 TypeScript is a variant of JavaScript that provides more support during development through its type system.

-In order to build an application on top of Daml, we need a way to refer to our Daml templates and choices in TypeScript.
+To build an application on top of Daml, we need a way to refer to our Daml templates and choices in TypeScript.
 We do this using a Daml to TypeScript code generation tool in the SDK.

 To run code generation, we first need to compile the Daml model to an archive format (a ``.dar`` file).